-Like most succulents, Sempervivum prefer a very gritty, mostly inorganicinorganic not consisting of or deriving from living matter soil mix.
-Their natural habitathabitat The natural home of a plant. is quite rocky, so be sure to add lots of inorganic material like pumice or chicken grit to your soil.
+Like most succulents, Sempervivum prefer a very gritty, mostly inorganic soil mix.
+Their natural habitat is quite rocky, so be sure to add lots of inorganic material like pumice or chicken grit to your soil.

-Sempervivum need full sunfull sun direct sunlight for at least 8 hours of the day to bright shade.
+Sempervivum need full sun to bright shade.
 However, they do not tolerate much heat as they are naturally alpine plants that grow in mountainous regions at high elevations and will need protection from the sun whenever the temperature goes above 85°F.

 Read more: Succulent Light Guide

 Water Sempervivum as you would most other succulents with the ‘Drench and Dry’ method, letting the soil dry out in between waterings.
 Water less in the winter and more in the summer.

 Since Sempervivum come from such rocky, mountainous regions, their soil is pretty nutrient poor so you don’t really need to fertilize them at all.
 If you do, choose a fertilizer low in nitrogen and fertilize in the spring to encourage more growth.

 Sempervivum can be propagated by dividing the clumps, planting offsets and grown by seed.
 They do not propagate by their leaves.

 Sempervivum can become victim to mealy bugs, but the biggest problem I see with them is crown rot from overwatering.

 Sempervivum do not do well as indoor plants.
 They need much more light than the sunniest window can provide.
 Strong grow lights may help.

 See more about which succulents are toxic here.